 By the end of 2020, as many of 50% of online searches are likely to be voice commands, not least thanks to the growing dependence on mobile phones and smart speakers.
+Voice search is going to become a vital component of SEO.

 Why type, when you can speak?